morshidulrahman/carassingment-4-backend/README.md

 # Project Description

-- This API project is designed to manage blogs and users, enabling the following features
+- This API project is designed to eccomerce cars, enabling the following features

 - You have to use npm run this project